khornberg/bible.math.js/README.md

 ### Testing
 Tests are found in the `tests` directory.
-Tests can be run either mannually by opening `tests/tests.html` in a browser or via Grunt.
+Tests can be run either mannually by opening `tests/tests.html` in a browser or on the command line via `grunt test`.

 ## Change Log

 ### 0.1.7
 * Fix book names in bible.js
+* Fix whole chapter references in bible.reference.js
+* Update tests for whole chapter fix

 ### 0.1.6
 * Distribute as single file